 On Tuesday we celebrate the birth of the king.
 That Jesus is king means that He has a land and a people over which He rules.
 In this series of posts, consider with me our King and the Kingdom He rules, both a people and a place.

 [Continued from Part 1, here.]
 As an example of the significance of limiting concepts, let us first consider the Trinity.
-God has given us in Scripture adequate attestation that our reasoning is trustworthy and presupposed in Scripture and human reason is the law of non-contradiction (something cannot be P and not-P at the same time in the same … Continue reading Limiting Concepts and Biblical Logic – Part 2
+God has given us in Scripture adequate attestation that our reasoning is trustworthy and the law of non-contradiction is presupposed in Scripture and human reason.
+Foundational to the Bible is the claim of Monotheism: Yahweh alone … Continue reading Limiting Concepts and Biblical Logic – Part 2

 Have you experienced that awkward situation in which, having just presented the good news of Jesus Christ, the man or woman on the other side the table says something like, "I see, I understand how much that truth means to you, but it is not for me"?
 In this situation the absolute truth claims of … Continue reading The Irrational Rationality of Postmodernism